petermunro/fe-bootcamp-exercises/css-exercises/02-box-model.md

 ## Understanding the Box Model using the Developer Tools

-1. In the browser's developer tools, inspect the green box below.
+1. In the browser's developer tools, inspect a website's page and find a box-level item such as a `div` or `p`.

-   (The "Inspect Element" in Chrome menu might not work: you'll need to open developer tools first, then select the box.)

 2. Locate the box model.
 (In Chrome, under _Styles_ it's at the bottom; under _Computed_ it's at the top.)